interlink-hq/interlink-kubernetes-plugin/README.md

 - emptyDir
 - persistenVolumeClaim

-In particular, when a POD is offloaded, referenced configMaps and secrets are offloaded as well, i.e. they are created in the remote cluster with the same content they have in the local cluster (notice that their names keep the original name + POD's uid).
+In particular, when a POD is offloaded, referenced **configMaps** and **secrets** are offloaded as well, i.e. they are created in the remote cluster with the same content they have in the local cluster (notice that their names keep the original name + POD's uid).
-When the POD is deleted from the local cluster, the referenced configMaps and secrets are deleted from the remote cluster as well.
+When the POD is deleted from the local cluster, the referenced **configMaps** and **secrets** are deleted from the remote cluster as well.

-Regarding persistentVolumeClaims, the behaviour is more flexible and can be handled with the following
+Regarding **persistentVolumeClaims**, the behaviour is more flexible and can be handled with the following
 annotations:

-- `interlink.io/remote-pvc`: add this annotation to POD metadata to provide a comma-separated list of PVC names to be offloaded;
+- `interlink/remote-pvc`: add this annotation to POD metadata to provide a comma-separated list of PVC names to be offloaded;
-- `interlink.io/pvc-retention-policy`: either "delete" or "retain", add this annotation to a remote PVC to either delete or retain it when the POD referencing it will be deleted.
+- `interlink/pvc-retention-policy`: either "delete" or "retain", add this annotation to the remote PVC metadata to either delete or retain it when the POD referencing it will be deleted.

 An example manifest is provided here: [test-pod-pvc.yaml](src/infr/manifests/test-pod-pvc.yaml).